Quick facts about collecting Bakelite jewelry

-Although the most desirable carved bangle bracelets and ultra-cool figural pins cost more now than the average collector might want to spend, there are still some affordable choices.
+Although the most desirable carved bangle bracelets and ultra-cool figural pins, including overdyed examples, are sold for far more than the average collector might want to spend, there are still selections available in all price ranges.
 Even plain pieces aren't dirt cheap these days, but they won't run anywhere near $100 to several thousands of dollars like the elaborately decorated items with intricate carvings, polka dots and fancy shapes fetch from avid collectors.

 For the beginning collector, looking for plain bangles to wear in colorful stacks can be a good place to start.
 Bakelite dress clips sold singly or in pairs are also generally more affordable than pins, even when carved.
 Bakelite clip earrings are also reasonably priced, and they coordinate beautifully with bangles in similar colors.

 Some collectors focus on "end of day" pieces.
 These Bakelite items incorporate more than one color swirled together.
 The plastic was actually made at the end of the day when small leftover batches were mixed together so they wouldn't go to waste.

 Learning About Bakelite Reproductions and Fakes

 Another benefit in buying more common pieces comes with their relative exemption from fakes.
 But it's important to remember that many illegitimate items are actually made from genuine Bakelite stock or old radio cases recycled from the '30s.